hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/psychologist_bot/bot.md

 2.  **Clearer Assertions:** Assertions are added to verify the expected behavior, like checking if `ask` was called with the correct arguments and if the correct response was sent.

-3.  **Handling Exceptions:** A test `test_handle_message_exception` demonstrates how to test exception handling within `handle_message`.
+3.  **Handling Exceptions:** A test `test_handle_message_exception` demonStartes how to test exception handling within `handle_message`.
 Crucially, it checks for the error message sent back to the user, a critical part of testing error conditions.

 4.  **Edge Cases (Example):** The `test_handle_message_invalid_input` test checks for an empty string, a significant edge case for a text-based bot.